TiaBerte/food-segmentation/README.md

 # Food Segmentation Challenge

 ## Overview
 This work was a part of a university project.
-We have trained a U-Net and a SegNet from scratch to perform semantic segmentation on food photos.
+[My teammate](https://github.com/younik) and I have trained a U-Net and a SegNet from scratch to perform semantic segmentation on food photos.
 You can find the dataset on the [page of the competition](https://www.aicrowd.com/challenges/food-recognition-challenge) and more info on the [report](https://github.com/younik/food-segmentation/blob/main/report.pdf).

 ## Problem Statement